kamst01/brevard_pools/index.md

 * Water Chemistry & balance
 * Equipment Maintenance

 All pools are different, but yet all pools require the same weekly maintenance procedure.
-At Brevard Pool Care we have perfected a **10 step process** to cover the three aspects above.
+At Brevard Pool Care we have perfected a **10 step process** to cover the three aspects listed above.
 What is the **10 step process** you ask?

 **10 STEP PROCESS:**